arbartl/launch-school/rb101/RB109_definitions.md

 a = 5
 ```

-On line 1, a local variable `a` is initialized and assigned to the String object with a value of 'string'.
+On line 1, a local variable `a` is initialized to the String object with a value of 'string'.

-On line 2, a local variable `b` is initialized and assigned to the String object that local variable `a` is referencing.
+On line 2, a local variable `b` is initialized to the String object that local variable `a` is referencing.
 Both local variables `a` and `b` now reference the same object.

 On line 3, local variable `a` is reassigned to the Integer object `5`.